 - If you are troubled with indigestion at night, placing a pillow on the back of your head and upper part of the body may help.

-- To ease the pain in the back, you can try sliding a small pillow in the hollow of your back to support your back.
+- To ease back pain, you can try sliding a small pillow in the hollow of your back to support your back.

-- To tackle shortness of breath, you may like to consider sleeping in a slightly raised position, propped with pillows or alternatively consider using a recliner.
+- To tackle shortness of breath, you can consider sleeping in a slightly raised position, using pillows for support.
+Alternatively, you can use a recliner.

 - Try and avoid sleeping on your back for a long period of time particularly after the first trimester of the pregnancy.
-You may like to change positions at regular intervals.
+Change positions at regular intervals.

-- Some pregnant women may feel comfortable tucking a slim pillow under their abdomen to provide some extra support.
+- Some pregnant women may feel comfortable tucking a slim pillow under their abdomen for extra support.

-- If you must sleep on your back, you can fashion the pillows in a way that it enables you to rest against the back pillow and find a conciliation position between back sleeping and side sleeping.
+- If you must sleep on your back, you can fashion the pillows in a way you are able to rest against the back pillow and find a conciliation position between back sleeping and side sleeping.

-Why Should You Avoid Sleeping on Your Back?
+Why Should You Avoid Sleeping on Your Back During Pregnancy?

 Sleeping on your back especially during later stages of pregnancy can feel more and more uncomfortable because of the growing belly.
 Moreover, it may not be a good position for your baby.
-Effects of sleeping on the back while pregnant are listed below:
+The harmful effects of sleeping on the back while pregnant are listed below:

 - When a pregnant woman sleeps on her back, the weight of the enlarging uterus can pressurize the key blood vessels, adversely affecting the blood supply to the baby which means fewer nutrients and oxygen for the developing foetus.